 Les Houches is accessed by two cable cars, Bellevue and Prarion.
 Take the Prarion lift to access the Ski Camp area.We didn’t ski this area half as much as we wanted to this season due to my ACL injury so early on in the season.
 But the times we have come up here, the girls loved the Ski Camp area and the undemanding, easy slopes, so I’m looking forward to getting to really know it next season.

 LES HOUCHES – GOOD TO KNOW

-PROS Gentle pistes through forest - perfect for families
+PRO: Gentle pistes through forest / Perfect for families / Good bad weather day choice

 Brevént-Flégère and Le Tour are covered under the Chamonix Ski pass which is slightly cheaper than the Mont Blanc Unlimited Pass and the best option if you do not want to include any sightseeing after your ski day.